Lydia Thompson: Star dancer

 Still a teenager, Thompson toured through Europe for over three years.
 She danced in Russia, Germany, Austria, France, Scandinavia and elsewhere, "winning acclaim for the dexterity of her dancing – which included the Highland Fling and Hornpipe – as well as the charms of her person and the vivacity of her character."
 She returned to England in the summer of 1859, by which time The Times referred to her as "one of the most eminent of English dancers."

 In the winter season of 1859–60, Thompson danced at the St James's in several pieces, including Virginius, or, The Trials of a Fond Papa, Lester Buckingham's burlesque Virginus, Valentine in Magic Toys, Dolly Mayflower in Black-Eyed Susan and Young Norval in the ballet-burlesque My Name is Norval.
 In 1860, Thompson performed at Dublin's Queen's Theatre.
 In 1860–1861, at the Lyceum Theatre, she played again in Magic Toys, as Morgiana in the Savage Club burlesque of The Forty Thieves, in the farce The Middy Asthore, as Fanchette in George Loder's The Pets of the Parterre (Les Fleurs animées) and as Mephisto in the fairy extravaganza Chrystabelle, or the Rose Without a Thorn.
 She also played Norah in the first production of Edmund Falconer's comedy Woman, or, Love Against the World, as Blondinette in Little Red Riding Hood and had a role in the William Brough burlesque of The Colleen Bawn, called The Colleen Bawn Settled at Last.

 Thompson married John Christian Tilbury, a riding-master, on 3 January 1863 in London, and soon gave birth to a daughter.
 She returned to the stage in The Alabama at the Theatre Royal, Drury Lane.
-In 1864, 15 months after their marriage, Tilbury died in a steeplechasing accident.
+In 1864, 15 months after their wedding, Tilbury died in a steeplechasing accident.

 In 1864, at the opening of the new Theatre Royal, Birkenhead, managed by Alex Henderson, she created the title role in a burlesque of Ixion by F. C. Burnand.
 She joined Henderson's company at Prince of Wales's Theatre, Liverpool, together with the rising young actors Squire Bancroft, Marie Wilton and Henry Irving.
 There, she played in Brough's Ernani (1865), as Max in a burlesque of Weber's Der Freischütz (1866), as Prince Buttercup in The White Fawn, as Massaroni in the burlesque The Brigand and as Prince Florizel in another burlesque, Perdita.
 Thompson excelled as "principal boy" in burlesques: "She was charming to look at, a good singer, a really clever dancer, and the life and soul of the scene while on the stage."
 Other successful London runs from 1866 to 1868 included Sophonisba in Delibes' Wanted Husbands For Six (Six Demoiselles à marier) at the Drury Lane and, at the Strand Theatre, Blue-Beard (after Jacques Offenbach's version) and Darnley in the successful The Field of the Cloth of Gold.